claudiohermida/ETH-KIPU-2025-TP-MOD-2/README.md

 - users which place successive bids may get a partial refund from their previous bids, keeping only their latest offer in the contract.
 - when auction deadline is reached, it is possible to reveal the winner, along the winning bid.
 - onece the auction is finished, the owner will proceed to refund all the non-winning offers, retaining a RETURN_DEPOSIT_DISCOUNT (2%).
 An AuctionEnded() event is emitted.
+- the contract implements the Pausable pattern (Open Zeppelin), which enables an `emergencyWithdraw()` by the `owner` to drain all funds from the contract into its account.

 # Dev notes:
 - we use the pattern Iterable Mapping (https://edp.ethkipu.org/modulo-3/estandares-librerias-y-patrones/patrones-de-diseno  item 9), consisting of a `mapping (Key => Value) map` and an associated array `Keys[] keys` to iterate over the `(keys[i],map[keys[i]])` pairs.